gboehl/dynare/src/source/the-model-file.rst

 Initial and terminal conditions
 ===============================

 For most simulation exercises, it is necessary to provide initial (and possibly terminal) conditions.
 It is also necessary to provide initial guess values for non-linear solvers.
 This section describes the statements used for those purposes.

 In many contexts (deterministic or stochastic), it is necessary to compute the steady state of a non-linear model: ``initval`` then specifies numerical initial values for the non-linear solver.
 The command ``resid`` can be used to compute the equation residuals for the given initial values.

 Used in perfect foresight mode, the types of forward-looking models for which Dynare was designed require both initial and terminal conditions.
 Most often these initial and terminal conditions are static equilibria, but not necessarily.

 One typical application is to consider an economy at the equilibrium at time 0, trigger a shock in first period, and study the trajectory of return to the initial equilibrium.
 To do that, one needs ``initval`` and ``shocks`` (see :ref:`shocks-exo`).

 Another one is to study how an economy, starting from arbitrary initial conditions at time 0 converges towards equilibrium.
 In this case models, the command ``histval`` permits to specify different historical initial values for variables with lags for the periods before the beginning of the simulation.
 Due to the design of Dynare, in this case ``initval`` is used to specify the terminal conditions.

 .. block:: initval ;
            initval(OPTIONS...);

-    The ``initval`` block has two main purposes: providing guess values for non-linear solvers in the context of perfect foresight simulations and providing guess values for steady state computations in both perfect foresight and stochastic simulations.
+    |br| The ``initval`` block has two main purposes: providing guess
+    values for non-linear solvers in the context of perfect foresight simulations and providing guess values for steady state computations in both perfect foresight and stochastic simulations.
 Depending on the presence of ``histval`` and ``endval`` blocks it is also used for declaring the initial and terminal conditions in a perfect foresight simulation exercise.
-Because of this interaction of the meaning of an ``initval`` block with the presence of ``histval`` and ``endval`` blocks in perfect foresight simulations, it is strongly recommended to check that the constructed ``oo_.endo_simul`` and ``oo_.exo_simul`` variables contain the desired values after running ``perfect_foresight_setup`` and before running ``perfect_foresight_solver``.
+Because of this interaction of the meaning of an ``initval`` block with the presence of ``histval`` and ``endval`` blocks in perfect foresight simulations, it is strongly recommended to check that the constructed ``oo_.endo_simul`` and ``oo_.exo_simul`` variables contain the desired values after running ``perfect_foresight_setup`` and before running
+    ``perfect_foresight_solver``.
 In the presence of leads and lags, these subfields of the results structure will store the historical values for the lags in the first column/row and the terminal values for the leads in the last column/row.

     The ``initval`` block is terminated by ``end;`` and contains lines of the form:

-        ``VARIABLE_NAME = EXPRESSION;``
+           VARIABLE_NAME = EXPRESSION;

-    *In a deterministic (i.e. perfect foresight) model*
+    |br| *In a deterministic (i.e. perfect foresight) model*

     First, it will fill both the ``oo_.endo_simul`` and ``oo_.exo_simul`` variables storing the endogenous and exogenous variables with the values provided by this block.
 If there are no other blocks present, it will therefore provide the initial and terminal conditions for all the endogenous and exogenous variables, because it will also fill the last column/row of these matrices.
 For the intermediate simulation periods it thereby provides the starting values for the solver.
 In the presence of a ``histval`` block (and therefore absence of an ``endval`` block), this ``histval`` block will provide/overwrite the historical values for the state variables (lags) by setting the first column/row of ``oo_.endo_simul`` and ``oo_.exo_simul``.
+This
-This implies that the ``initval`` block in the presence of ``histval`` only sets the terminal values for the variables with leads and provides initial values for the perfect foresight solver.
+    implies that the ``initval`` block in the presence of ``histval`` only sets the terminal values for the variables with leads and provides initial values for the perfect foresight solver.

     Because of these various functions of ``initval`` it is often necessary to provide values for all the endogenous variables in an ``initval`` block.
 Initial and terminal conditions are strictly necessary for lagged/leaded variables, while feasible starting values are required for the solver.
 It is important to be aware that if some variables, endogenous or exogenous, are not mentioned in the ``initval`` block, a zero value is assumed.
 It is particularly important to keep this in mind when specifying exogenous variables using ``varexo`` that are not allowed to take on the value of zero, like e.g. TFP.

     Note that if the ``initval`` block is immediately followed by a ``steady`` command, its semantics are slightly changed.
 The ``steady`` command will compute the steady state of the model for all the endogenous variables, assuming that exogenous variables are kept constant at the value declared in the ``initval`` block.
 These steady state values conditional on the declared exogenous variables are then written into ``oo_.endo_simul`` and take up the potential roles as historical and terminal conditions as well as starting values for the solver.
 An ``initval`` block followed by ``steady`` is therefore formally equivalent to an ``initval`` block with the specified values for the exogenous variables, and the endogenous variables set to the associated steady state values conditional on the exogenous variables.

-    *In a stochastic model*
+    |br| *In a stochastic model*

     The main purpose of ``initval`` is to provide initial guess values for the non-linear solver in the steady state computation.
 Note that if the ``initval`` block is not followed by ``steady``, the steady state computation will still be triggered by subsequent commands (``stoch_simul``, ``estimation``...).

     It is not necessary to declare 0 as initial value for exogenous stochastic variables, since it is the only possible value.

     The subsequently computed steady state (not the initial values, use histval for this) will be used as the initial condition at all the periods preceeding the first simulation period for the three possible types of simulations in stochastic mode:

         * :comm:`stoch_simul`, if the ``periods`` option is specified.
         * :comm:`forecast` as the initial point at which the forecasts are computed.
         * :comm:`conditional_forecast` as the initial point at which the conditional forecasts are computed.

     To start simulations at a particular set of starting values that are not a computed steady state, use :bck:`histval`.

     *Options*

     .. option:: all_values_required

         Issues an error and stops processing the .mod file if there is at least one endogenous or exogenous variable that has not been set in the initval block.

-    :ex:
+    *Example*
         ::

             initval;